 A few parents have inquired about how grading works, and why we don't keep the exact same teams every year.
 Please refer to the below.

-Every year, Titans Netball grades all Junior players based on our Grading Policy.
+Every year, Titans Netball grades all Junior Players based on our Grading Policy.
 We take into consideration previous playing experience, representative experience, coaching evaluations, and practical grading.

 Purpose of Grading

 The purpose of grading is to grade girls based on their ability, to form multiple teams in each age group, ensuring all teams have a successful year with enough shooters, defence, and mid-courters.
 By grading players based on ability and playing positions, all players are ensured fair court time with players at the same ability, in a like-ability competition.

 As a club, Titans graders are forced to change our teams every year.

 Each year, we are forced to change our teams based on:

 1 - We get many new players joining the club which need to be placed in teams